Advocating for Academic Veterinary Medicine

 AAVMC Advocacy Newsletter – The Advocate

-Our most recent editions of The Advocate are linked below.
+Our most recent edition of The Advocate is linked below.
 To view the full newsletter archive and access all past editions, click here.
 If you would like to subscribe to The Advocate, click here.

 AAVMC Advocacy Letters

 The AAVMC’s governmental affairs department frequently collaborates with partner organizations to inform Congressional and executive branch leaders about important legislation.
-See some letters here.
+See some letters here and below.

 Legislative Briefings